(Boudica also spelt as Boudicca, Boudicea and Boadicea)

 The two armies eventually met in open battle, possibly somewhere along Watling Street.
 The Britons heavily outnumbered the Roman forces, however, the Romans had superior tactics, training, discipline and weapons.
 The Romans chose a narrow location, where the Britons could not use their superior numbers.
 The first wave of Britons was stopped with a wave of Roman Javelins.
 When the second wave came, the Romans held firm, behind their wall of shields, stabbing the Britons with the short sword.
 At the end of the Battle, only 400 Romans had fallen, but up to 200,000 Britons had been slaughtered.
 Conflicting reports suggest that Boudica, either took poison or died from her wounds.

-The rebellion of Boudica sent shockwaves through the Roman Empire and almost forced the Romans to leave England, as it was the Emperor Nero decided to replace Suetonius with a more neutral ruler Publius Petronius Turpilianus.
+The rebellion of Boudica sent shockwaves through the Roman Empire and almost forced the Romans to leave England, but once quelled the Emperor Nero decided to replace Suetonius with a more neutral ruler Publius Petronius Turpilianus.

 Most of the sources for Boudica’s time comes from Tacitus.
 His father-in-law, Agricola, was a military tribune under Suetonius Paulinus, which almost certainly gave Tacitus an eyewitness source for Boudica’s revolt.